Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Conclusion

 \section{Conclusion}

-We presented a generic debiasing framework in an unsupervised way.
-We observe that the examples which have the same attribute values are closely located in the feature embedding space.
-Based on our empirical observation, we claimed that it is possible to identify the pseudo-attributes by taking advantage of the embedding results even without the attribute supervision.
-Inspired by this fact, we introduced a novel cluster-based reweighting strategy for learning debiased representation.
-We demonstrated the effectiveness of our method on multiple standard benchmarks, which is even as competitive as the supervised debiasing method.
-We also conducted a thorough analysis of our framework in many realistic scenarios, where our model provides substantial gain consistently.
+We presented a generic unsupervised debiasing framework using pseudo-attribute.
+We observed that the examples sampled from the same groups are closely located in the feature embedding space.
+Based on our empirical observation, we claim that it is possible to identify the pseudo-attributes by taking advantage of the embedding results even without the attribute supervision.
+Inspired by this fact, we introduced a novel cluster-based weighting strategy for learning debiased representations.
+We demonstrated the effectiveness of our method on multiple standard benchmarks, which is even as competitive as the supervised debiasing method, group DRO.
+We also conducted a thorough analysis of our framework in many realistic scenarios, where our model provides substantial gains consistently.

+\paragraph{Potential societal impact and limitation} Machine learning models typically focus on performance improvement unconditionally.
+Hence, it is often exposed to the risk caused by dataset and/or algorithmic bias, which need to be carefully addressed for enhancing reliability and robust of models.
+This research contributes to a positive societal impact from this point of view.
+Although the proposed algorithm turns out to be effective for bias identification, there may be blind spots due to unexplored types of bias.
+Therefore, we believe that the identification of hidden and unobservable biases without prior knowledge is a promising research direction.